 After I finished, he said a number of things to me that I found really striking, many of which I wrote down in my journal later.
 Let me share with you one line of thought he followed.
 He gave me permission to share his general observations, so here you go.
 It’s all in his voice:

-I can tell right away when I’m with a needy minister, because when I’m with them I walk away thinking mostly about them and their needs and problems.
-They always manage to turn the conversation back on themselves and their interests or their woes.
+I can tell right away when I’m with a needy minister, because when I’m with them I walk away thinking mostly about them; about their needs and problems.
+They always manage to turn the conversation back on themselves, their interests, their woes.
 The worst thing I could hear someone say about me is, “Poor thing.
 So sad.”

-Leaders in the church who are mission-driven should always leave people thinking about Jesus and the church.
-Feeling built up, encouraged, lighter.
+Leaders in the church who are mission-driven should always leave people thinking about Jesus and His church.
+Should feel built up, encouraged, lighter.
 People should want to be better after working with you, or feel they’ve been brought closer to God after speaking with you.
-Or feel more impassioned about their own life’s mission, because that IS your mission: to help them fall in love with theirs.
+Or feel more impassioned about their own life’s mission, because that is your mission: to help them fall in love with their own.

 The point is that you have to point away from yourself, to lose yourself in the will of God.
 Have you noticed that when an “I” finally falls prostrate, it becomes the first letter of humility?
 [I was so captivated by that image, I created one!]

-It’s why the church says holiness in church ministers is imperative.
+It’s why the church says holiness in ecclesial ministers is imperative.
 Holiness is always other-focused because holiness is about love.
 Love takes you out of yourself, gets you wrapped up in others and in God.
-You stop living for adulation and approval, stop dragging along with you all your attention-getting clanging baggage.
+You stop living for adulation and approval, stop dragging along with you all your attention-getting baggage.
 Save that for your spiritual director or your counselor or your peer support group.
 Don’t use the people you serve to soothe or feed your malnourished ego.
-Look, I’ve got plenty of mine own baggage, believe me, but I know I can’t use the people I serve to fix them.
+To complain.
+Look, I’ve got plenty of mine own baggage and issues, believe me, but I know I can’t use the people I serve to fix them.

 As I said, people should walk away from you lighter, more hopeful and encouraged, more joyful and on fire with their personal mission.
 The goal of a leader in the church is to be totally forgettable.
 Not with false humility, or because you’re just drab and dreary, but because you always point away from yourself toward the people you serve, toward the church, toward the Lord.
-Like Pope Francis says it, good leaders are mediators not managers.
+As Pope Francis says it, good leaders are mediators not managers.
 Mediators convey and communicate grace and the Kingdom, help others discover God’s dream for them.
-But managers manipulate grace and the Kingdom for personal gain, use God as their excuse to control, impose their own agenda or exploit the faithful to their own advantage.
+But managers manipulate grace to their own ends, use the Kingdom for personal gain, employ God as their excuse to extract sympathy from others or impose their own agenda or exploit the faithful to their own advantage.

 Tom, it’s like you as a father, right?
 Think about it.
-Your role is not to make your children like you, or to make life easy for yourself.
+Your role is not to make your children like you, make you feel good or to make life easy for yourself.
 Your mission is to help them become good people, good citizens, saints.
 To provide for them.
-When you demand they honor you or thank you or say please, it’s because you want them to become the kind of people who show honor, gratitude, courtesy; not because you yourself want those things from them.
+When you demand they honor you or thank you or say please, it’s because you want them to become the kind of people who show honor, gratitude, courtesy; not because you yourself want or need those things from them.
 Your role is always much bigger than you.
-For a father, the needs of their children trump all personal needs.
-Your a father for them, they’re not sons and daughters for you.
+For a father, the needs of his children trump all his personal needs.
+You’re a father for them, they’re not sons and daughters for you.
 And if they reject you or oppose you as you try to love them into greatness, all the better for your fatherhood!
-You die to whatever in yourself is unworthy of fatherhood — pride, laziness, anger, selfishness.
-You live to embody your paternal mission to give them love and the opportunity to be virtuous men and women.
+You die to whatever in yourself is unworthy of fatherhood — pride, laziness, anger, selfishness, apathy.
+You live to embody your paternal mission, to give them love, to offer them the opportunity to be virtuous men and women.

 That’s what holiness is.
 The saint is one in whom person and mission become one.
 Jesus says as much when He says “my food is the will of my Father, my raison d’être is the mission He sent me on” [cf John 4:34; 6:38].
 We talk about the cross as an act of spousal love, but the crucifixion is also a very fatherly act.
 I know you know that! [laughter]

-The Great Commission [Matthew 28:16-20] means [he spoke loudly]: It’s simply not about me or about you, Tom!
+The Great Commission [Matthew 28:16-20] means [he spoke loudly, slowly]: It’s simply not about me or about you, Tom!
 It’s about the mission, the mission, the mission.

 I can never say that often enough to other leaders.
 Or to myself.